vishnusaibhosekar/PassingThoughtsReactApp/README.md

 What if you could post something and know it wouldn’t live forever?

-In this project, I've built a place for our passing thoughts.
+In this project, using React I've built a place for our passing thoughts.

 Once you add a short thought, it’ll disappear after just 15 seconds.